U7 socket usage

 UART

 An even more convenient way to transfer code to the MPF-1 is data-transfer under control of the processor.
 A serial interface and support for Intel HEX allows you to transfer data in the whole Z80 address range.
 In step is adding a serial chip.
 The TTL-level signals from this chip can be fed directly into a USB-serial converter, skipping the old-style RS-232C voltage levels.
 The design is here.
-The Rx/Tx/GND pins are at the top left, next to the fan-conenctor.
+The Rx/Tx/GND pins are at the top left, next to the fan-connector.

 Z80 DART on the bread board areaZ80 DART wiring